 This section describes how to use the Amazon S3 console to create a folder.

-If your bucket policy prevents uploading objects to this bucket without encryption, tags, metadata, or access control list (ACL) grantees, you will not be able to create a folder using this configuration.
-Instead, upload an empty folder and specify these settings in the upload configuration.
+If your bucket policy prevents uploading objects to this bucket without tags, metadata, or access control list (ACL) grantees, you can't create a folder by using the following procedure.
+Instead, upload an empty folder and specify the following settings in the upload configuration.

 To create a folder